 Dakota Digital has been in the business of making advanced electrical products for the Automotive Aftermarket for a long time.
 Their products include gauges, lighting, cruise control systems, gear indicators, linear actuators, climate control interfaces and other automotive accessories.
-We’ve posted details before on how to wire their cruise control systems, their automatic door lock controller and their VHX series of gauges.
+We’ve posted details before on how to wire their automatic door lock controller and their VHX series of gauges.
 They recently introduced their RTX gauge family.
 These bring classic styling with modern features to any hot-rod, street rod, resto-mod or Pro-Touring build.
 This blog post is going to walk you through the details of Wiring Dakota Digital RTX Gauges to our system.

 Before we go too far, this post is only going to cover wiring primary power, ground, key-on power, gauge lighting and the signals for the indicators on the dash.
 Their manual will cover the details for the rest of the wiring.
 Carefully read and understand all of the details of the RTX instructions before you go any further.
 You can get their manual by clicking this link.